cr0t/dotfiles/README.md

 > To clean up the links, run `~/.dotfiles/setup.sh clean`.

-### Brew in apps and utilities
+### Brew in Apps and Utilities

-In case of fresh machine installation, consider to run `brew bundle` command in the ~/.dotfiles directory to install utilities and command line apps.
+In case of fresh machine installation, consider to run `brew bundle --no-lock` command in the ~/.dotfiles directory to install utilities and command line apps.

 See [`Brewfile`](Brewfile) for the list of apps to install.